TuringLang/Turing.jl/README.md

 Juno also needs the command line version installed.
 This IDE is recommended for heavy users who require features like debugging, quick documentation check, etc.

-JuliaBox is a free-installed Jupyter notebook for Julia.
-You can follow the following section to give a shot to Turing without installing Julia on your machine in few seconds.
+JuliaBox provides a pre-installed Jupyter notebook for Julia.
+You can take a shot at Turing without installing Julia on your machine in few seconds.

 ## 2) Install Turing